Latest posts by Florian (see all)

-1. Disposable plastic bottles increase our garbage problem
+1. Disposable plastic bottles contribute to our garbage problem

 Many countries are very proud of their high recycling rate, especially in Europe.

-Let’s take Germany as an example, which is often called a recycling champion in Europe – or even worldwide.
+Let’s take Germany as an example.
+Germany is often called a recycling champion in Europe – and even worldwide.

-While the high recycling rate is correct, another fact is just as true: Germany also produces an above-average amount of waste – with an upwards trend.
+While the country does have a high recycling rate, another fact is just as true: Germany also produces an above-average amount of waste – with an upwards trend.

 Until recently, Germany (like many other countries) conveniently shipped huge quantities of its garbage to China – 1.5 million metric tons per year.
-This is a thing of the past now, as China has recently stopped the import of foreign garbage freight.
+This is a thing of the past now, as China has recently stopped importing foreign garbage freight.

 China’s rule change does not only cause problems for Germany, but also for many other countries – like the USA – which are now scrambling to find solutions to their growing garbage problem.